TomHickling/StartVMOnConnect/README.md

 # StartVMOnConnect

-Custom role for the Windows Virtual Desktop to start VM's on user connect
+Custom role for the Windows Virtual Desktop to start VM's on user connect.
+Add your Subscription ID